👐🏾 write with us 👐🏾

 Some Trajectories are supported by our team of Community Liaisons—stewards who help anchor Trajectory groups and keep them running smoothly.
 Current groups include:

-• Close Encounters (renewing our connection to creative work through generative writing and discussion)
+• 🔭 Close Encounters (renewing our relationship to creative practice)

 We share prompts and reflections from writers, articles, and events discussed in the community.
 We’ve got hundreds so far, including new follow-along video prompts.
-In Fall 2024, new prompts are shared every other week in Monday Motivators, a write-along session facilitated by community liaisons.
+In Summer 2025, new prompts are shared every other week in Wednesday Writing Prompts, a write-along session facilitated by community liaisons.

 How much does it cost? at Louis Place uses a choose-your-price model that honors our labor while supporting the most diverse possible group of participants.
 You can change your contribution amount at any time; folks often reduce their contributions when times are tough and increase when things are going well.
 Our community liaison positions and barter opportunities are creative ways for us to support writers with a wide range of gifts.
 If you have a barter proposal or non-financial offering you'd like to suggest, please feel free to reach out.
 We look forward to welcoming every single person who wants to be a part.